erinfu-uchicago/Emotion-Motivation-study1/README.md

 **Create a new .R script**
 Created an .R script called data-prep.R and used comments to write out the data analysis plan

 ## AS8

 **Recreate the modified starwars dataset**
 Followed the instructions in the file and manipulated the built-in starwars tibble to create a new object

+**Update after the class**
+I fixed the problem of arrangement! (end)